SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-c-nuvlabox.md

 Watch this space!
 ============

-NuvlaBox™ will be launched at the [Mobile World Congress](http://www.mobileworldcongress.com) in Barcelona, 24-27 February 2014.
+NuvlaBox will be launched at the [Mobile World Congress](http://www.mobileworldcongress.com) in Barcelona, 24-27 February 2014.

 Want to Know More?